-Soon, online sportsbooks will make it possible to bet on Bengals games at sportsbooks, bars, grocery stores, in the stadium and from home.
+You can now bet on Cincinnati Bengals games at sportsbooks, bars, grocery stores, in the stadium and from home.

 Below, see how to bet on the Bengals online plus the best odds for this week’s Bengals game, current Bengals Super Bowl odds, and more.

 This week’s Bengals odds: spread, Super Bowl, props

 Legal Ohio sportsbooks have live odds for all Bengals games, team and player prop bets, plus futures bets like the Bengals odds to win the next Super Bowl.
 Click on any of the Bengals odds below to go right to the sportsbook, grab the bonus offer and get your Bengals bets locked in.

 Best NFL bets for Bengals games

 The concept of the moneyline bet is simple: just pick which side you think will win.
 It’s one of the featured NFL wager types at online sportsbooks in Ohio, along with the spread and total.
 A moneyline listing will look something like this at Caesars Sportsbook Ohio:

 - Cincinnati Bengals +150